Stuycs-K/final-project-3-wangk-liud/HOMEWORK.md

 ## How do I do that?
-1. Look through the hints and use CUPP to create common passwords.
+1. Look through the hints and use CUPP to create a custom wordlist based off of John's personal information:
-2. Use Hydra to brute force his banking portal’s web form
+2. Use Hydra with the custom wordlist to brute force his banking portal’s web form

 INSERT TRYHACKME LINK